 - An auspicious start to a new home can be achieved if you move into your new home no later than six in the morning during the new moon.
 This will ensure fortune in your new home.

-- Before bringing over other things in the house, bring over salt, rice and coins to symbolize continuous entry of blessings in the house.
+- Before bringing over other things in the house, bring over salt, rice, and coins to symbolize the continuous entry of blessings in the house.

 “Walang mawawala kung susubukan mo lang.”
 This is a usual retort to an owner who is unsure if following these beliefs will indeed bring prosperity or avoid misfortune.